agoda-com/agoda-kraft/README.md

 </project>
 ```

-This will prompt peple to isntall the detekt Intelij plugin, when they open your project for the first time.
+This will prompt people to install the Detekt IntelliJ plugin when they open your project for the first time.

-Then create a second file called `detekt.xml`, and add/merge this content.
+Then create a second file called `detekt.xml`, and add/merge this content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>